 - Engagement Score: The number of repins per follower per pin

 The problem with these factors is that they take every old pin on a board into account.
-If a board used to be engaged and active with a ton of repins, this may not be the case today – or the other way round but the engagement factors on Tailwind may still be low or high no matter the recent activity on the board.
+If a board used to be engaged and active with a ton of repins, this might not be the case today – or the other way round, but the engagement factors on Tailwind may still be low or high no matter the recent activity on the board.

 This makes these factors a little hard to interpret.